govtmirror/cybergis-client-spec/README.md

 This repository contains specifications for CyberGIS clients.
 These specifications are currently only implemented for OpenLayers 2.13.

+CyberGIS Client applications are configured using three file: a properties file, a layer prototype file (proto file), and a cartography file (carto file).
+The specifications for each of these files should be compatabile for each version number.

+### Properties

+The properties file is used to configue which layers and controls to show on the map.
+The properties file also contains pointers to shared external resources that are not specific to individual layers, such as P-Codes, Glossaries, Bookmarks, etc.

+### Proto

+The layer prototype file (or protolayer file or proto file) links layer identifiers with strategy and protocol information for loading layers.

+### Carto

+The cartography file (or carto file) describes the cartography for each layer.
+Additionally, the carto file describes the visual representation of a layer within a chart and box.
+Generally speaking, any visualization of a layer is described in the carto file.

+### Cascading

 ### CyberGIS
 The Humanitarian Information Unit has been developing a sophisticated geographic computing infrastructure referred to as the CyberGIS.
 The CyberGIS provides highly available, scalable, reliable, and timely geospatial services capable of supporting multiple concurrent projects.
 The CyberGIS relies on primarily open source projects, such as PostGIS, GeoServer, GDAL, OGR, and OpenLayers.
 The name CyberGIS is dervied from the term geospatial cyberinfrastructure.